Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 This "bad news" travels with the full speed of triggered updates through the network since all regular advertisements reporting it to be up are ignored.

-This goes on until a node is reached that has the node in question as part of its direct neighbors.
+This goes on, until a node is reached that has the node in question as part of its direct neighbors.
 The receiving node then tries to reach the failed node.
 If it answers, the failure was actually a link failure, not a node failure, or the node recovered in the meantime.
 The node that discovers this then sends a triggerd update with a "direct-knowledge-bit" set.
 Receiving nodes of such an update message will:

 - Write this message into their routing table if they have an infinity value in there or an update message with higher cost and DKB set, or a regular routing cost (they didn't know about the failure yet)
 - Trigger an update message advertising this new route with the direct knowledge bit set to all their neighbors